Windows User Guide¶

 (once again using your values for the square brackets):

-C:\Decred> dcrctl -u [daemon username] -P [daemon password] --wallet walletpassphrase [wallet password] 0
+C:\Decred> dcrctl -u [wallet username] -P [wallet password] --wallet walletpassphrase [wallet password] 0

-What we are doing here is authenticating with the daemon and using the
+What we are doing here is authenticating with the wallet and using the

 --wallet command to send the wallet password to unlock the